-Everything you need to know about patch 8.2
+Patch 8.2: Everything you need to know about the new patch, now live

 Flying is coming to all Battle for Azeroth outdoor zones

 We’re getting flying, as expected.
 What’s unexpected is that this time, it’s coming to everywhere.
 Unlike the notable inability to fly on Argus during Legion, flying will be enabled in the two new zones in patch 8.2 — as soon as we unlock it.
 Getting Battle for Azeroth Pathfinder, Part Two will require getting revered with the two new factions which will be the biggest hurdle.
 Based on community interviews, the devs estimate that should take about two to three weeks.

 Ready to take to the sky?
 Here’s how to get the Battle for Azeroth Pathfinder, Part 2 achievement.

 Mounts are getting some upgrades with a new system